seanmcmahon101/Git-Repo-Tree/README.md

-# Git-Repo-Tree
+# GitHub Repository Directory Layout Viewer
-This Streamlit app visualizes a GitHub repository's directory structure.
-Users provide a repository URL, choose a branch, and view the file layout in a tree format.
+ This Streamlit app displays the directory layout of a GitHub repository in a tree-like format.
+Users can input a GitHub repository URL, select a branch from a dropdown list of available branches, and view the repository's directory structure similar to the `tree` command.
+ ## Features- **GitHub Repository URL Input**: Enter the URL of the GitHub repository you wish to explore.
+Supports URLs with or
+without the `.git` extension.- **Branch Selection**: After entering a valid repository URL, choose from a dropdown list of all available branches.- **Directory Layout Display**: View the repository's directory structure in an easy-to-read, tree-like format.- **Error Handling**: The app provides informative error messages for invalid URLs, failure to retrieve data, or rate limit issues.